ortizpalanques1/debates_US_2024/README.md

 ## Tasks
 Task      |Description         |Completed
 ----------|--------------------|---------
-Find the transcripts|Dowload the different text from the internet|yes
+Find the transcripts|Download the different text from the internet.|Yes Create a common data frame with three rows|Order of participation, Speaker, Text.
+Since the texts has different formats, this first task could be done using R or a Word processor.
+In this case we will use R. This effort can be time consuming, but the experience would be invaluable.|Working on it

 1. .
-2. Create a common data frame with three rows: Order of participation, Speaker, Text.
-Since the texts has different formats, this first task could be done using R or a Word processor.
-In this case we will use R. This effort can be time consuming, but the experience would be invaluable.
+2. :
 3. Count the words.
 4. Find the stop words file.
 5. Obtain the most used words.